scaleway/scaleway-cli/internal/namespaces/mcp/README.md

 SCW_DEBUG=true scw mcp server serve
 ```

+### Tool

+You can use [MCP inspector](https://modelcontextprotocol.io/docs/tools/inspector) to explore and test the available tools.

 ## Example: Using with an MCP Client

 Configure your MCP client to connect to the Scaleway CLI server: